 The long campaign waged in the last decades of the 20th century to prevent demolition of the Peninsula Hotel is well documented in the archives of the Peninsula Association, now held by the Maylands Historical and Peninsula Association.

-The first ‘saving of the Peninsula Hotel’ came in 1976 when Swan Breweries bowed to public pressure and halted demolition work on the hotel.
+The first ‘saving of the Peninsula Hotel’ came in 1976 when the Swan Brewery bowed to public pressure and halted demolition work on the hotel.
 The campaign by The Friends of the Peninsula had enlisted many supporters throughout metropolitan Perth.